fyquah/hardcaml_zprize/zprize/msm_pippenger/README.md

 exposing a reference implementation of the bls12-377 g1 curve.
 This is necessary for the expect tests to work expectedly.

-z3 should be installed to run tests.
+z3 should also be installed to run tests.

-## Simulating Hardcaml
+## Building and simulating in Hardcaml

+The Hardcaml code can be built by calling `dune build`, which will also cause the top level Verilog to be generated in `fpga/krnl_msm_pippenger/krnl_msm_pippenger.v`.
+We also provide a dune target for generating a md5sum `(fpga/krnl_msm_pippenger/rtl_checksum.md5)` of the Verilog expected, so that if changes to the Hardcaml source are made that modify the Verilog (which is not checked into the repo), the rtl-checksum would show a difference.

 We have various expect tests in the [test folders](hardcaml/test) which can be run by calling `dune runtest`.
-To run a longer simulation, we provided binaries that can be called and various arguments set.
+To run a longer simulation, we added binaries that can be called and various arguments set.
 These run with the [Verilator](https://www.veripool.org/verilator/) backend which after a longer compile time, will provide much faster simulation time than the built-in